 - i.
 We will ensure that staff have the skills, knowledge and understanding to keep looked-after children and previously looked-after children safe.
-In particular, we will ensure that: - a.
-Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements.
+In particular, we will ensure that: - Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements - b.

-- b.
 The DSL/DDSL has details of children's social workers and relevant virtual school heads. - ii.
-We have two designated teachers, (Rachel Farage and Sally Williams), who are responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance. - iii.
-The designated teachers are appropriately trained and have the relevant qualifications and experience to perform the role. - iv.
-As part of their role, the designated teachers will: - a.
-Work closely with the DSL/DDSL to ensure that any safeguarding concerns regarding looked-after and previously looked-after children are quickly and effectively responded to - b.
-Work with virtual school heads to promote the educational achievement of lookedafter and previously looked-after children, including discussing how pupil premium plus funding can be best used to support looked-after children and meet the needs identified in their personal education plans.
+We have appointed a designated teacher, Lesley Connor, who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance. - iii.
+The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role. - iv.
+As part of their role, the designated teacher will: - Work closely with the DSL/DDSL to ensure that any safeguarding concerns regarding looked-after and previously looked-after children are quickly and effectively responded to - b.
+Work with virtual school heads to promote the educational achievement of looked-after and previously looked-after children, including discussing how pupil premium plus funding can be best used to support looked-after children and meet the needs identified in their personal education plans.

-13. Complaints and concerns about school safeguarding policies
+13. Complaints and concerns about College safeguarding policies